StackVista/stackstate-agent/README.md

 Builds and tests are orchestrated with `invoke`, type `invoke --list` on a shell to see the available tasks.

-To start working on the Agent, you can build the `main` branch:
+To start working on the Agent, you can build the `master` branch:

-1. Checkout the repo: `git clone https://github.com/DataDog/datadog-agent.git $GOPATH/src/github.com/DataDog/datadog-agent`.
+1. Checkout the repo: `git clone https://github.com/StackVista/stackstate-agent.git $GOPATH/src/github.com/DataDog/datadog-agent`.
-2. cd into the project folder: `cd $GOPATH/src/github.com/DataDog/datadog-agent`.
+2. cd into the project folder: `cd $GOPATH/src/github.com/StackVista/stackstate-agent`.
 3. Install go tools: `invoke install-tools`.
 4. Install go dependencies: `invoke deps`.
    Make sure that `$GOPATH/bin` is in your `$PATH` otherwise this step might fail.